gragland/subatomic/README.md

 ## 🎩 Dynamic Elements

 Sometimes you want to change the underlying element.
 You can do that with the `is` prop.
-Here we use the component name `Heading` instead of `H1` and make the subheading an `h2` element using the `is` prop.
-We also make `Button` an `a` element because we want it to be a link that looks like a button.
+In the example below we've renamed `H1` to `Heading` and now use the `is` prop to make the subheading an `h2` element.
+We also made `Button` an `a` element because we want it to be a link that looks like a button.

 ```jsx
 const Heading = subatomic('h1');